 Yes!
-The majority of our staffers are either journalism or public relations majors, but we do welcome students from outside the communication department to write for us.
+The majority of our staff is either journalism or public relations majors, but we do welcome students outside the communication department to write for us.

 I’m intrigued.
 Where do I go to learn more?

-You can contact our Fall 2022 Editor-in-Chief, Dominic Bonocore, at firstname.lastname@example.org for more information.
+You can contact our Fall 2023 Editor-in-Chief, Haley Shanahan, at firstname.lastname@example.org for more information.